hellozed/homeicu/tools/tools.md

-# Tools for devleoping the project
+# Tools for developing the project

 ---
 # usb2uart breakout board

-HomeICU only surpport UART interface, it require a convert board to bridge UART with USB interface.
-Connect a 6-pin cable to link HomeICU board with this USB2BART breakout board.
+HomeICU only supports the UART interface, it requires a conversion board to bridge UART with USB interface.
+Connect a 6-pin cable to link the HomeICU board with this USB2BART breakout board.

 The usb2uart breakout board is "ft231x-breakout-v11" from www.sparkfun.com.